wepay/signer-php/docs/signing-algorithm.rst

 Signing Algorithm
 =================

-Documentation for how to implement your own SSO signer for languages where we do not already have an SSO SDK.
+Documentation for how to implement your own Request Signer for languages where we do not already have an Request Signer SDK.
 This implementation is based on a stripped-down version of `AWS Signature v4 <http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html>`__, and uses `SHA-512 <https://en.wikipedia.org/wiki/SHA-512>`__ for